-Even though L1 visa was initially made for large multinational companies to transfer their employees to the U.S., it provides small or start-up companies abroad to expand their business and services to the U.S.
+Even though the L1 visa was initially made for large multinational companies to transfer their employees to the U.S., it provides small or start-up companies abroad an opportunity to expand their business and services to the U.S.

 L-1 visa is not limited to specific countries that the U.S. may have some treaties with.
 Therefore, as long as all eligibility requirements are met, the aliens from any country are eligible.

 Generally, nonimmigrant visa applicants are “presumed to be an immigrant” and must provide satisfactory proof that they have no intention of immigrating to the U.S. before getting the visa.
 However, L visa is a dual intent visa.
 In other words, they are not required to maintain a foreign residence which they have no intention of abandoning.